A No BS Guide to the Essential Tools You Must Have for Sewing

 Now this week, we are going to get into a very important topic- in order to make those wonderful things you plan on sewing, you have to have the right tools!

 If you read this blog, or are a student of mine, you might have experienced my frank honesty on a lot of topics.
 I have sewn since I was 6, and I have taught people how to sew for 10 years, so I have seen a thing or two about what works and what doesn’t work.

 Having the right tools is essential, but that doesn’t necessarily look like the most expensive, top of the line investments.
 Rather, the right tools are the tools that make your effort easy, save you time, and refine your work.

 That’s why my advice is going to be different what you are used to hearing when it comes to investing in equipment and supplies.
-Read along and be sure to download the checklist that I made for you.
-The checklist includes every tool you need to build your sewing kit and start your sewing.

 1. How to find the right machine